wandb/docs/docs/ref/js/README.md

 ```

 :::caution
-We span a seperate MessageChannel to process all api calls asynchronously.
+We spawn a seperate MessageChannel to process all api calls async.
 This will cause your script to hang if you don't call `await WandbTracer.finish()`.
 :::

 See [this test](https://github.com/wandb/wandb-js/blob/main/src/sdk/integrations/langchain/langchain.test.ts) for a more detailed example.